-As described above, our literature search identified two Phase III trials, three Phase II trials, and two open label extension trials that provided outcomes data of at least three months duration.
-21-24 These studies are summarized in Table 3.1 below.
-The first Phase III trial, EM-I, enrolled 872 women at 151 clinical sites in North America.
-An identically designed Phase III RCT, EM-II, enrolled 817 women at 187 sites in North America, South America, Europe, Africa and Australia.
-In both studies, patients with a surgical diagnosis of endometriosis within 10 years of screening and moderate-to-severe endometriosis-associated pain were randomized to receive elagolix 150 mg daily, elagolix 200 mg twice daily, or placebo for 6 months after a wash-out from current hormonal therapies and a 75-day screening period to allow for physical evaluations and 45 days of reporting daily pain assessments in electronic diaries.
+As described above, our literature search identified two Phase III trials, three Phase II trials, and two extension trials that provided outcomes data of at least three months duration.22-25 These studies are summarized in Table 3.1 below.
+The first Phase III trial, EM-I, enrolled 872 women at 151 clinical sites in North America.24 An identically designed Phase III RCT, EM-II, enrolled 817 women at 187 sites in North America, South America, Europe, Africa and Australia.24 In both studies, patients with a surgical diagnosis of endometriosis within 10 years of screening and moderate-to-severe endometriosis-associated pain were randomized to receive elagolix 150 mg daily, elagolix 200 mg twice daily, or placebo for 6 months after a wash-out from current hormonal therapies and a 75-day screening period to allow for physical evaluations and 45 days of reporting daily pain assessments in electronic diaries.24

-The abstracts from two open label extension trials, EM-III and EM-IV, were included in our review.
-In these studies, women receiving elagolix in the Phase III trials received an additional six months of treatment (12 months total).
-55,56
+Two extension trials, EM-III and EM-IV, were also included in our review.
+In these studies, women receiving elagolix in the Phase III trials received an additional six months of blinded treatment (12 months total) and were followed for up to 12 months posttreatment.26 Women who were initially randomized to placebo in the Phase III EM-I and EM-II studies were switched to elagolix in the extension studies but data from these patients are not yet reported.

 Two of the three Phase II studies in our set included placebo comparisons.
 The Lilac PETAL trial from Diamond and colleagues randomized 155 women with laparoscopically-confirmed (within eight years of screening) symptomatic endometriosis to elagolix 150 mg daily, elagolix 250 mg daily, or placebo for 12 weeks after an eight-week screening and four-week lead-in placebo period.
-After the 12-week treatment period, patients in the placebo group were re-randomized to elagolix for an additional 12 weeks of treatment.
+After the 12-week treatment period, patients in the placebo group were re-randomized to elagolix for an additional 12 weeks of treatment.25

-The Tulip PETAL trial, which was conducted at 27 centers in Central Eastern Europe (Bulgaria, Hungary, Poland, Romania, Russia, and Ukraine), also reassigned patients to different treatment arms after 12 weeks of treatment.
-In this study, women (n=174) ages 18-45 years with a laparoscopically confirmed diagnosis within 60 weeks of screening and symptomatic endometriosis were initially randomized to receive elagolix 150 mg daily, elagolix 250 mg daily, placebo, or leuprorelin acetate one-month depot 3.75 mg intramuscularly for 12 weeks.
-After 12 weeks, patients in the placebo and leuprorelin acetate groups randomly crossed over to each of the elagolix groups and were treated for an additional 12 weeks; patients who started on elagolix maintained their original assignment.
+The Tulip PETAL trial, which was conducted at 27 centers in Central Eastern Europe (Bulgaria, Hungary, Poland, Romania, Russia, and Ukraine), also reassigned patients to different treatment arms after 12 weeks of treatment.22 In this study, women (n=174) ages 18-45 years with a laparoscopically confirmed diagnosis within 60 weeks of screening and symptomatic endometriosis were initially randomized to receive elagolix 150 mg daily, elagolix 250 mg daily, placebo, or leuprorelin acetate one-month depot 3.75 mg intramuscularly for 12 weeks.
+After 12 weeks, patients in the placebo and leuprorelin acetate groups randomly crossed over to each of the elagolix groups and were treated for an additional 12 weeks; patients who started on elagolix maintained their original assignment.22

-The third Phase II trial of interest, the PETAL trial, was a multicenter, double-blind, active-controlled trial in which 252 patients were randomized 1:1:1 to elagolix 150 mg once daily, elagolix 75 mg twice daily, or depot medroxyprogesterone (DMPA-SC) 104 mg/0.65 mL (subcutaneous injection at weeks one and twelve).
-Women ages 18-49 years with a laparoscopically documented diagnosis within seven years of screening and endometriosis-associated pain were treated for 24 weeks across 78 US centers and followed for an additional 24 weeks.
+The third Phase II trial of interest, the PETAL trial, was a multicenter, double-blind, active-controlled trial in which 252 patients were randomized 1:1:1 to elagolix 150 mg once daily, elagolix 75 mg twice daily, or depot medroxyprogesterone (DMPA-SC) 104 mg/0.65 mL (subcutaneous injection at weeks one and twelve).23 Women ages 18-49 years with a laparoscopically documented diagnosis within seven years of screening and endometriosis-associated pain were treated for 24 weeks across 78 US centers and followed for an additional 24 weeks.23